You have no items in your shopping cart.

 5 Harmful Ingredient To Avoid In Body Care Products

-Regardless of whether you have dry or normal skin, I am pretty sure you use body lotion on a daily basis.
-What’s more, you probably apply it two times a day – in the morning and in the evening.
+Regardless of whether you have dry or normal skin, I am pretty sure you use body lotion daily.
+What’s more, you probably apply it two times a day – in the morning and the evening.
 By mentioning all this, I am not trying to say it’s a bad habit (it can’t be because it keeps your skin elastic and hydrated) but are you sure that your favorite body lotion is safe for use?

-Considering the fact that body care products are the ones we use the most amount of, and the fact that our skin absorbs approximately 60% of what we put on it, it’s very careless to just slather body lotion all over our bodies, without at least checking what’s on its ingredient lists.
-Unfortunately, many of us still do it.
+Body care products use the most, and the fact that our skin absorbs approximately 60% of what we put on, it’s very careless to just slather body lotion all over our bodies, without at least checking what’s on its ingredient lists.
+And Unfortunately, many of us still do it.

 There are thousands of chemicals used in personal care products and you can only guess how many of them enter our bodies.
 Even though all this may sound scary, there is a simple way to make sure that you are not threatening your health – read the labels and make informed choices.
 Today, we’d like to help you get familiar with 5 of the most commonly used ingredients in body lotions that are a big no-no if you don’t want to sacrifice your health in the name of beauty.

-Mineral oil, also known as Petrolatum or Petroleum jelly is the most widely used ingredient in the cosmetic industry, after water.
-It’s extremely cheap and easy to obtain, which is why it can be found on virtually every ingredient list – starting from facial creams and hair serum and ending at body lotions and shampoos.
+Mineral oil, also known as Petrolatum or Petroleum Jelly is the most widely used ingredient in the cosmetic industry, after water.
+It’s extremely cheap and easy to obtain, which is why it can be found on every ingredient list – starting from facial creams, hair serums to body lotions and shampoos.

-Even though mineral oil is GRAS (generally recognized as safe) by FDA, if not purified well, it might contain traces of PAHs (most often benzene), known to be carcinogenic and extremely harmful for the human health.
-Some scientist categorizes mineral oil as xenohormone (means “foreign”) and claims that it can interfere with the normal function of your endocrine system, affecting negatively your immunity.
+Even though mineral oil is GRAS (generally recognized as safe) by FDA, if not purified well, it might contain traces of PAHs (most often benzene) known to be carcinogenic and extremely harmful for human health.
+Some scientists categorize mineral oil as xenohormone (meaning “foreign”) and claim that it can interfere with the normal function of your endocrine system, negatively affecting your immunity.

-So, speaking of good moisturizing agents – trust me, there are many others (especially natural and organic) that are way better than mineral oil – ones that do not carry any risks for your health and at the same time, do their job petty well.
+So, speaking of good moisturizing agents – trust me, many natural and organic moisturisers are way better than mineral oil – at the same time, they do not carry any risks for your health and do their job pretty well.

 PEGs (polyethylene glycols) are a family of ingredients derived from petroleum and preferred by manufacturers because of their versatile application.
-PEGs function as emollients (help soften and lubricate the skin), as emulsifiers (allow water-based and oil-based ingredients to mix properly), and as vehicles that facilitates the absorption of active ingredients.
+PEGs function as emollients (help soften and lubricate the skin), emulsifiers (allow water-based and oil-based ingredients to mix properly), and vehicles that facilitate the absorption of active ingredients.
 So far so good, but are they safe?

-While it is true that PEGs have very low toxicity, their use in personal care products should be avoided because of the high risk of contamination with ethylene oxide and 1,4-dioxane – human carcinogens that easily penetrates the skin and gets into the bloodstream.
-Besides, ethylene oxide may interfere with normal human development and also – to have a neurotoxic effect on the brain.
+While it is true that PEGs have very low toxicity, their use in self-care products should be avoided because of the high risk of contamination with ethylene oxide and 1,4-dioxane – human carcinogens that easily penetrate the skin and get into the bloodstream.
+Besides, ethylene oxide may interfere with normal human development and – have a neurotoxic effect on the brain.

-To get a rough idea of the probability to stumble upon contaminated products, we’ll give you the following example: In a study of personal care products marketed as “natural” and “bio” (not certified by any official certifying body), U.S. researchers found 1,4-dioxane as a contaminant in 46 of 100 products analyzed.
-Enough said.
+To get a rough idea of the probability to stumble upon contaminated products, we’ll give you the following example: In a study of personal care products marketed as “natural” and “bio” (not certified by any official certifying body), U.S. researchers found 1,4-dioxane as a contaminant in 46 of 100 products analyzed!

-In the past few years a lot has been said and written in regards to the use of parabens in personal care products, primarily because of their questionable safety.
-Due to this, many companies started labeling their products as “Paraben-free”, tricking customers into thinking that what they buy is 100% safe.
-Sadly, most of the products that are parabens-free contain phenoxyethanol.
-Phenoxyethanol is relatively cheap preservative that limits bacteria growth and is often used as a substitute for parabens or in conjunction with them.
+In the past few years, a lot has been said and written about the use of parabens in personal care products, primarily because of their questionable safety.
+Due to this, many companies started labeling their products as “Paraben-Free” tricking customers into thinking that what they buy is 100% safe.
+Sadly, most of the paraben-free products contain phenoxyethanol.
+Phenoxyethanol is a relatively cheap preservative that limits bacteria growth and is often used as a substitute for parabens or in conjunction with them.

 The primary problem with phenoxyethanol is that it is highly irritating.
-Not only it can cause severe allergic reactions, but it is also suspected to trigger eczema in susceptible individuals i.e. people who are genetically predisposed to develop eczema at some point in their life.
-What’s even worse is that according to some sources, parabens can actually increase the negative effects phenoxyethanol has.
-So, next time you reach for a parabens-free product, make sure to check the label for phenoxyethanol, before you spend your money on something that is not as good as you think.
+Not only can it cause severe allergic reactions, but it is also suspected to trigger eczema in susceptible individuals i.e. people who are genetically predisposed to develop eczema at some point in their life.
+What’s even worse is that according to some sources, parabens can increase the negative effects that phenoxyethanol has.
+So, next time you reach for a paraben-free product, make sure to check the label for phenoxyethanol, before you spend your money on something that is not as good as you think.